Ofahmy143/python-rls/README.md

 #### Expressions
-You can utilize lambda functions to create policies dynamically
+You can utilize lambda functions to create policies dynamically which operate on the `ConditionArg`(s) to define the policy.
+For example:

 ```python
 from sqlalchemy import column